-Native to high latitudes and high elevations of the northern hemisphere.
-Choice plants for rock gardens.
-Evergreen or partially so; somewhat shrubby at base, forming a carpet of leafy, creeping stems.
-Oblong leaves look like little oak leaves.
-Bloom from late spring into summer, bearing shiny white or yellow flowers that resemble strawberry blossoms.
+These are hardy, choice plants for rock gardens.
+Evergreen or partially so and somewhat shrubby at the base, they form a carpet of leafy, creeping stems.
+The oblong leaves look like little oak leaves.
+Plants bloom from late spring into summer, bearing shiny white or yellow flowers that resemble strawberry blossoms.
 Ornamental seed capsules with silvery white tails follow the blooms.Dryas octopetala

 Native to western Canada and mountainous parts of western U.S. To 15–20 ft. tall, spreading by r...